 Another feature many people look for in third-party fitness apps is syncing those app’s workouts to the Apple Fitness app so that activity counts towards closing your activity rings.

 To get that activity to count, you need to sync it with Apple Health!
-You want to make sure that your third-party app writes to the Apple Health app (via Healthkit) and that the Fitness app then reads that data and updates your activity rings.
+You want to ensure that your third-party app writes to the Apple Health app (via Healthkit) and that the Fitness app reads that data and updates your activity rings.

-Each app is a little different in how it connects to the Apple Health and Fitness apps, but it’s always done inside the third-party app, not inside Apple Health or Fitness.
+Each app is a little different in connecting to the Apple Health and Fitness apps, but it’s always done inside the third-party app, not inside Apple Health or Fitness.

 Don’t want the app counting towards your activity rings and goals?